 Our mission is carried out through the following services and activities:

-Pet Adoptions: NHA places more than 4,020 healthy and temperamentally sound animals into loving homes each year.
+Pet Adoptions: NHA places thousands of healthy and temperamentally sound animals into loving homes each year.

 Animal Resource Center: NHA provides information and referrals to individuals calling with animal related questions daily.
 From animal care, adoption, laws pertaining to animals and more, we can assist!
 See our frequently asked questions here.